 A not-for-profit organisation working for educational initiatives in Kenya since 1960.

-In Kenya, more than 67% of the unemployed are young, and of this group, around 90% have no training.
-There is also a large gap between the skills required by the market and those offered by various educational institutions.
-In addition, the informal microenterprise sector employs almost 9 out of every 10 workers in the private sector.
-Boosting productivity and encouraging integration in the formal sector would increase employment, improve access to credit and contribute to the increase in national GDP.
-In this context, the Eastlands College of Technology, since 2003, offers professional training in the field of electronic technology and communications to disadvantaged and unemployed youth in the suburbs of Nairobi.
+In Kenya over 67% of the unemployed are young people, 90% of whom have no formal training.
+There is a wide gulf between the skills demanded by the market and the type of training offered by educational centres.
+The informal small-business sector employs nearly nine in every ten workers in the private sector, to strengthen productivity.
+Therefore helping workers to move into the formal sector would increase employment, improve access to credit, and contribute to the growth of the GNP.
+To meet these needs Strathmore set up Eastlands College of Technology in 2003, and since then it has offered professional training in the field of electronics and communications technology to over 5,000 youths from deprived backgrounds and unemployed people.

 The current aim is to broaden the training on offer through a course covering the final 3 years of electronic technology and electrical engineering, and an advanced diploma in Certified Information Communication Technology which enables students to apply to university degree courses.
 Therefore the aim of the project is to support the College in setting up new courses.

 Purchase of books for the library;